Estimation Stability with Cross Validation (ESCV): Methodology

 In $ESCV$, we have used cross-validation folds to compute our pseudo-solutions.
 There are of course many other ways to generate pseudo datasets.
 One related approach would be to apply bootstrap sampling~\citep{Bac08}.
 Here, simply sample with replacement from the original data set to generate multiple data sets.
 These two approaches are obvious choices, and can be applied to any estimation procedure (even those without an optimization formulation).
 A third choice, which applies only to penalized $M$-estimators such as the Lasso, is based on perturbations of the penalty~\citep{MeiBuh10}.
 Note that such perturbations of the penalty amount to perturbing (indirectly) the samples, but in a different way than bootstrapping.
 Finally, we can simply perturb the data directly by adding noise to $X$ and/or $Y$.
 For example, we can add random Gaussian noise to the response \citep{Bre96}.
-We find in the experimental results section that the choice of data perturbation scheme does not affect the results much.
+We find in our experimental results that the choice of data perturbation scheme (within reason) does not change our narrative of how $ESCV$ behaves.
+The same convergence effect is observed, and the resulting $ESCV$ pick is reasonable in terms of the performance metrics.

 With high dimensional data, computation can be costly.
-In the case of the Lasso, the computation quickly gets expensive with larger data sets \citep{EfrHasJohTib04,MaiYu12}.
+In the case of the Lasso, even with efficient algorithms, the computation quickly gets expensive with larger data sets \citep{EfrHasJohTib04,MaiYu12}.
 Using the estimation stability metric to select the regularization parameter incurs only as much computation as using cross validation.
 This is because the bulk of the computation in both cases rests in computing the solution paths of the $V$ perturbed data sets. $V$ in this case can be small as demonstrated in Section \ref{SecResults}.
 This is in contrast to related work \citep{Bac08, MeiBuh10} which requires a much larger $V$.